unoplatform/uno/doc/articles/features/routed-events.md

 ### Pointers events and the ScrollViewer

-Like on WinUI as soon as the system detects that you want to scroll, you get a `PointerCancelled` and you won't receive any other pointer event until the user release the pointer.
-You can prevent this behavior by setting the `ManipulationMode` to something else than `System` on a control nested in the `ScrollViewer`. (cf. [Manipulation events](#Manipulation_Events))
+Like on WinUI as soon as the system detects that the user wants to scroll, a control gets a `PointerCancelled` and that control won't receive any other pointer event until the user release the pointer.
+That behavior can be prevented by setting the `ManipulationMode` to something else than `System` on a control nested in the `ScrollViewer`. (cf. [Manipulation events](#Manipulation_Events))

-Be aware that on iOS this will set `DelaysContentTouches` to `false` so it means that it will slightly reduce the performance of the scrolling (cf. [docuemntation](https://developer.apple.com/documentation/uikit/uiscrollview/1619398-delayscontenttouches)).
+Be aware that on iOS this will set `DelaysContentTouches` to `false` so it means that it will slightly reduce the performance of the scrolling (cf. [documentation](https://developer.apple.com/documentation/uikit/uiscrollview/1619398-delayscontenttouches)).

-### Known limitation for pointer events
+### Known limitations for pointer events

-As those events are tightly coupled to the native events, we had to made some compromises:
+As those events are tightly coupled to the native events, Uno has to make some compromises:
 * On iOS, when tapping with a mouse or a pen on Android, or in few other specific cases (like `PointerCaptureLost`), multiple managed events are raised from a single native event.
 These have multiple effects:
 	* On UWP if you have a control A and a nested control B, you will get: